Visiting our Center's Family of Families

 Minga House Building Experience

-Join other adults for a 10-day service trip to the WBC - A Family of Famlies.
+Join other adults for a 10-day service trip to the Center in Quito.
 Your group will focus its energy on the service project of helping a family build their home, a.k.a.
 Minga.
 Minga is an indigenous word for a community work group and members help construct homes for fellow Center members every weekend through mingas.
-In addition, the group will have ample time to tour all three locations, visit member homes and see key Quito tourism attractions,
+In addition, the group will have ample time to tour all three locations, visit member homes and see key Quito tourism attractions.

-If you are interested in arranging a mini minga trip to the Working Boys' Center, please contact Madre Miguel for additional information.
+If you are interested in arranging a mini minga trip to the Center, please contact Madre Miguel for additional information.